USNavalResearchLaboratory/NLPAR/readme.md

 # NLPAR
 NLPAR (Non-Local Pattern Averaging and Reindexing) is a method for enhancing noisy EBSD patterns for increased indexing success.
 This repository does not include an indexing method, only the pattern enhancement method.
-The advantage of NLPAR over other methods is that that a large number of patterns can be averaged together without significnatly degrading the original signal.
+The advantage of NLPAR over other methods is that that a large number of patterns can be averaged together without significantly degrading the original signal.

+Further details can be found in P. T. Brewick, S. I. Wright, and D. J. Rowenhorst.
+NLPAR: Non-local smoothing for enhanced EBSD pattern indexing.
+Ultramicroscopy, 200:50–61, May 2019.

 ## Installation